simulot/immich-go/readme.md

 ## Session tags
 Immich-go can tag all imported photos with a session tag.
 The tag is formatted as `{immich-go}/YYYY-MM-DD HH-MM-SS`.
 This tag can be used to identify all photos imported during a session.
 This it easy to remove them if needed.

-## Takeout tag
-Immich-go can tag all imported photos with a takeout tag.
-The tag is formatted as `{takeout}/takeout-YYYYMMDDTHHMMSSZ`.
-This tag can be used to identify all photos imported from a Google Photos takeout.
-This it easy to remove them if needed.

 ## Banned file list
 The following files are excluded automatically: